eclab/seq/README.md

 A Modular, Hierarchical Music Sequencer

 By Sean Luke (sean@cs.gmu.edu)
-With Help from Filippo Carnovalini (filippo.carnovalini@gmail.com)
+With Help from Filippo Carnovalini (filippo.carnovalini@vub.be)
 Copyright 2024 by Sean Luke and George Mason University

 Related projects: